Mission and History

 They held the first meeting and established the goal to build and support a local spay/neuter clinic.
 After subsequent meetings and discussions, a coalition committee was formed made up of Alley Cat Allies, veterinarians, VVMA, LCAS, and board members from HSLC, 4 Paws Rescue Team, and others.

 The Committee met to discuss the mission, vision, goals, and objectives.
 It was determined that working with and engaging the community using innovative, progressive, and sustainable solutions would better serve the community and the community cats that live among us.
 The Coalition wanted the entire community involved to not only help the cats, but change the perception and value of the cats.

-It was determined that in order to achieve its goals and higher standards as an organization, the Coalition would seek a 501(c)(3) status.
+In order to achieve its goals we would need an organization focused on TNR and the services needed to save lives, the Coalition would seek a 501(c)(3) status.
 Once that was obtained, the Coalition Committee became the Advisory Committee and a Board of Directors was established to govern the newly formed Loudoun Community Cat Coalition.